danchoi/fredit/README.md

 * is not a Ruby or Rails programmer
 * knows HTML and CSS
-* can make sense of ERB and Rails partials after a few minutes of explanation
+* can make perfect sense of ERB, Rails partials, and basic Ruby constructs found in ERB after a few minutes of explanation
 * can use a web browser interface to edit files

 One option here is to set up a full Rails development environment on